gsl12/Tiny-M/README.md

 <img src="images/build_p1.jpg" width="200">

+A compact printer with build volume: 150x150x150 mm

 This is a Corona project.
 It is based on [Voron V0](https://github.com/VoronDesign/Voron-0) .
 As extruder I used [Voron Jetpack](https://github.com/VoronDesign/Jetpack-Extruder).